emmajanedrews/base-template/_posts/2017-12-22-how-to-come-out-on-top-in-a-multiple-offer-situation.md

 {% include youtube.html %}

-How should buyers deal with multiple-offer situations to get theirs accepted?
+How should buyers deal with multiple offer situations to get theirs accepted?
 Here are a couple tips and tricks that I use:

 **1. Go in with high option money.**This will show the sellers that you’re serious about the deal.